-In th above example, both the Work in Progress and Committed states are “Committed” states, because their Allocate First checkbox is checked.
-Of the two, assignments marked as Work in Progress will get allocated first based on order.
-Assignments intended as Not Committed can either be marked as such or left with their Effort/Forecast/Assignment State as blank.
+In the example above, both the Work in Progress and Committed states are committed states, because their Allocate First checkbox is checked.
+Of the two, Work in Progress will get allocated first based on order.

 In the example below, the user has not yet clicked the Allocate Committed First option:

 Cheng Wu has three assignments, each one of which fully utilizes his available capacity.
 Without Allocate Committed checked by the user, the highest priority project assignment (Project 5 MO with priority 100) is allocated first, and the other two assignments are highlighted in red: